 The triglyceride made from fructose is stored in the liver at first.
 At this early stage, routine blood tests may show liver enzymes increasing, but still within the ‘normal’ ranges, so your doctor may suggest ‘keeping an eye on it’.

-Lab Test Online is a useful website where you can find out the meaning of ALT, AST, and GGT, as well as your other blood tests, and all their abbreviations.
+Lab Test Online is a useful website where you can find out the meaning of ALT, AST, and GGT, as well as your other blood tests and their abbreviations.

 Along with the enzyme elevations, if palpation of the liver, or an ultrasound scan, confirms an enlarged liver, a diagnosis of fatty liver disease (also known as non-alcoholic fatty liver disease – NAFLD for short) is made.